virendrasingh281/voice-techbridgers/README.md

 ## TURN configuration

 * You need an additional [TURN](https://github.com/coturn/coturn)-server for clients located behind restrictive firewalls!
 Add your server and credentials to `app/public/config/config.js`

-## Community-driven support

-* Open mailing list: community@lists.edumeet.org
-* Subscribe: lists.edumeet.org/sympa/subscribe/community/
-* Open archive: lists.edumeet.org/sympa/arc/community/

-## Authors

-* Håvar Aambø Fosstveit
-* Stefan Otto
-* Mészáros Mihály

-This started as a fork of the [work](https://github.com/versatica/mediasoup-demo) done by:
-* Iñaki Baz Castillo [[website](https://inakibaz.me)|[github](https://github.com/ibc/)]

-## License

-MIT

-Contributions to this work were made on behalf of the GÉANT project, a project that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 731122 (GN4-2).
-On behalf of GÉANT project, GÉANT Association is the sole owner of the copyright in all material which was developed by a member of the GÉANT project.

-GÉANT Vereniging (Association) is registered with the Chamber of Commerce in Amsterdam with registration number 40535155 and operates in the UK as a branch of GÉANT Vereniging.
-Registered office: Hoekenrode 3, 1102BR Amsterdam, The Netherlands.
-UK branch address: City House, 126-130 Hills Road, Cambridge CB2 1PQ, UK.
-# voice-techbridgers